codebase375/OTS-Citrap-Report/README.md

   Matches OTS's own dark/light theme automatically.

-## This project heavily leveraged Claude for implementation and is still not perfect. ##

-Help is appreciated for a further and properly fleshed out implementation.

-# Right now as it sits the plugin will: #
+## Right now as it sits the plugin will: #

 * Accept reports from EUD's for storage on the server with attachments
 * List all reports submitted to the server on the admin UI
 * Further dig down to individual reports for viewing/download/deletion
 * EUD's can search with all parameters for records stored on the server

+# This project heavily leveraged Claude for implementation and is still not perfect. #

+Problem Points:
+* The Admin UI won't cooperate with the plugin UI page

+Help is appreciated for a further and properly fleshed out implementation.

 Thanks for looking, using, and contributing!